 - Please keep them in a moderately bright area.
 An east window or similar space works well.
 Avoid direct sunlight, as it can scorch the foliage.

 - Water them when they begin to dry out, usually every 7 to 10 days.
 Once a week, I place an ice cube on top of potting mix on my plants and let it melt.

 - During the growing season, feed them with fertilizer made for orchids according to directions, usually once a week.
 You can fertilize monthly while blooming and during the winter months.

-I’ve used the “Peters” brand fertilizer on my orchids for years because that what my local growers used themselves.
-I tend to trust what the pros use, but there are other good choices available as well.
+I’ve used the “Peters” brand fertilizer on my orchids for years because that’s what my local growers used themselves.
+I tend to trust what the pros use, but other good choices are also available.

 - Repot them when the blooming period has ended with fresh orchid potting mix.
 Mature phalaenopsis plants only need repotting every 2 to 3 years.

 One More Quick Tip